AronasGITHUB/Hardened-Ubuntu/README.md

 - Automatic updates for system security
 - Configurations to disable unnecessary features that may compromise privacy

+## Important: Review the `autoinstall.yaml` File

+**Users are required to review the `autoinstall.yaml` file** before proceeding with the installation.
+Ensure that the configurations align with your security and privacy preferences, including hostname, username, and password settings.

 ## Prerequisites

 - A bootable Ubuntu installation medium (USB/DVD).